vwd-33/VWD/src/pages/distro/index.md

       ETERNAL STRIFE (usa) - "When The World Comes Crumbling Down" 12" LP: $20.00

+      ETHNIC CLEANSING (usa) - "Hail A.!"
+PICTURE DISC 12" LP: $35.00

       FLOODED CHURCH OF ASMODEUS (fin) - "Piss Soaked Church Of The Wrong: A Total Holocaust Of Those Who Turn The Other Cheek" 12" LP: $20.00

+      FORLORN WINDS (usa) - "Apparitions of the Åsgårdsreien" 10" MLP: $20.00

+      FORLORN WINDS (usa) - "The Day the Wolf Swallowed the Sun" 12" LP: $20.00

       FUNERAL (fra) - "Black Flame Of Unholy Hate" 12" LP: $26.00